-Archaeologists Have Discovered The Remains Of A Giant Kangaroo Cook Out In Australia 20,000 Years Ago
+Archaeologists Have Discovered The Remains Of A Giant Kangaroo Cook-Out In Australia 20,000 Years Ago

 — Smithsonian Magazine (@SmithsonianMag) June 1, 2018

-The site of the kangaroo cook out is just one of many rock shelters in the area, with archaeologists having discovered 200 in the region over the past seven years.
+The site of the kangaroo cook-out is just one of many rock shelters in the area, with archaeologists having discovered 200 in the region over the past seven years.
 These finds are extremely important as they will help researchers learn more about the Aboriginal people who are estimated to have been in the Pilbara region for the past 40,000 years, according to Slack.

 “We know that Aboriginal people got to the inland Pilbara around 40,000 years ago but we don’t know what happened to them after that.
 This work has dramatic impact in terms of our understanding of the settlement and the antiquity of occupation of Aboriginal people in Australia.”